rayblake800/Pocket-Home-Bismuth-Vanilla/docs/implementation/NewMenuFormat.md

 5. Add a class to the new format directory named **AppMenu::NewFormat::InputHandler**, implementing [AppMenu::InputHandler](../../Source/GUI/AppMenu/Control/AppMenu_InputHandler.h).
     * Implement `AppMenu::NewFormat::InputHandler::keyPressed(const KeyType keyType)` to define what the menu should do when any menu control key is pressed.
     * Optionally override `AppMenu::InputHandler::menuItemClicked(const MenuButton* clickedButton, const bool rightClicked)` to change what the menu does when a menu button is clicked.
-    * Optionally override `AppMenu::InputHandler::folderClicked(const FolderComponent* clickedfolder, const int closestIndex, const bool rightClicked)` to change what the menu does when a menu folder is clicked in a spot that does not contain a menu button.
+    * Optionally override `AppMenu::InputHandler::folderClicked(const FolderComponent* clickedFolder, const int closestIndex, const bool rightClicked)` to change what the menu does when a menu folder is clicked in a spot that does not contain a menu button.
 5. Add a class to the new format directory named **AppMenu::NewFormat::Initializer**, implementing [AppMenu::Initializer](../../Source/GUI/AppMenu/Control/AppMenu_Initializer.h).
     * Implement `AppMenu::NewFormat::Initializer::getMenuFormat() const` to return your menu's AppMenu::Format value.
     * Implement `AppMenu::NewFormat::Initializer::createMenuComponent() const` to return a new AppMenu::NewFormat::MenuComponent.